Pradeep-selva/hardhat-nodemon/README.md

 A Nodemon kind of experience with hardhat.

-This is a hardhat plugin that aims at providing a hassle free experience with hardhat, where you can run compile / test once, and watch for changes to recompile automatically, eliminating the manually recompilation / retesting workflow.
+This is a hardhat plugin that aims at providing a hassle free experience with hardhat, where you can run compile / test once, and watch for changes to recompile automatically, eliminating the manual recompilation / retesting workflow.

 ## Installation